google/gitiles/Documentation/markdown.md

 ### Horizontal rules

-A horizontal rule can be inserted using GitHub style `--` surrounded by blank lines.
+If `markdown.ghthematicbreak` is true, a horizontal rule can be inserted using GitHub style `--` surrounded by blank lines.
 Alternatively repeating `-` or `*` and space on a line will also create a horizontal rule:

 ```
 ---